-Planning for your procedure
+Planning for your procedures

-If you are unwell prior to your procedure, you should contact our nursing team as it may be necessary to postpone your test.
+If you are unwell prior to your procedures, you should contact our nursing team as it may be necessary to postpone your procedures.
 Do not bring valuables or large quantities of money into hospital, as we cannot accept responsibility for them.
 You do not need to bring nightwear.

 To obtain good views, it is best if your bowel is empty.
-Your specialist has determined the best preparation for you.
-Bowel preparation can be given as a liquid to drink, combined with a dietary strategy, and sometimes additional tablets.
+Your specialist will determine the best preparation for you.
+Bowel preparation can be given as tablets, a liquid drink, or an enema; enemas come with instructions that are separate to this leaflet.
+Enemas are given around an hour before a flexible sigmoidoscopy and do not require specific dietary changes; tablets or liquid bowel preparation start earlier and include a dietary strategy.